srahul0502/Technical-Blog/cllf3yrf4000709l09sfp9oh9.md

 ## 🛠️ Prerequisites

-* Make sure you have installed docker correctly and added user to the docker group
+* Make sure you have installed docker correctly and added the user to the docker group, and restart once after adding a user to the docker group.

-* If you are using AWS instance the use t2.medium having 2-CPU because Minikube requires 2 CPU's .
-As we have discussed in previous blog , there are two servers Master and Worker both utilizes 1 complete CPU so we use t2.medium.
+* If you are using an AWS instance use t2.medium having 2-CPU because Minikube requires 2 CPUs.
+As we have discussed in the previous blog, there are two servers Master and Worker both utilize 1 complete CPU so we use t2.medium.

 ## 🚀 Installing Minikube